algolia/algoliasearch-client-go/README.md

 Index Settings
 -------------

-You can retrieve all settings using the `` function.
+You can retrieve all settings using the `GetSettings` function.
 The result will contain the following attributes:

 #### Indexing parameters